We provide ongoing care for adult patients with congenital heart defects.

 Transition Care for Young Adults

 We first see many of our pediatric patients when they are babies and young children, and continue to provide cardiac care for them into adulthood through our program.
-For our teenage patients our transition program works closely with them to achieve independence and confidence as they move towards adult-centered care.
+For adolescents with CHD our transition program works closely with them to achieve independence and confidence as they move towards adult-centered care.

 This includes things like helping them fully understand their condition and treatment plan; knowing the names and dosages of all their medications; and helping them feel comfortable with asking their providers questions about any aspect of their care.